jeluard/picada/README.md

   (sna/show "Some text" {:name "An action" :fn #(.log js/console "Action clicked")}))
 ```

-Also as some elements properties are not exposed as attributes (e.g. complex values such as maps) they must be manipulated programmatically.
+Also as some component properties are not exposed as attributes (e.g. complex values such as maps) they must be manipulated programmatically.

 ```html
 <pica-fab id="fab-with-action" icon="reply"></pica-fab>